MarkWieczorek/mapmanager/index.md

 ####Getting started

+- [Getting started][5]

-Have a look at some of the workflows including ...
+Then, have a look at some of the workflows including ...

 - [Making a map][3]
 - [Simple stack database][4]